jwbuurlage/ebsp-empty-project/README.md

     $ bin/host_program

-It will load the kernel `ecore_program` to each Epiphany core.
+It will load the kernel `ecore_program` on each Epiphany core.
 You should see the following output:

     $08: Hello World from processor 8 / 16
     $01: Hello World from processor 1 / 16